Note: Updated Feb 5, 2021

 - Go “around” and visit your “digital neighbors.”
 What I mean by that is visit other pages, or say hello on Twitter.
 Not all of them will respond, but some will.

 - Share other brand’s posts.

-Contact an experienced social media adviser if you need guidance.
-The longer you wait, the farther you are left behind by your competitor.
+Contact an experienced social media specialist if you need guidance.
+The longer you wait, the farther that you are being left behind by your competitor.